CommonRoad/environment-model/README.md

 cpp_env_model.remove_scenario(123)
 ```
 Other predicates can be executed analgously.
-It is necessary to register and reomove each scenario before and after using the predicates.
+It is necessary to register and remove each scenario before and after using the predicates.
+You can also take a look at the Python test cases for further examples.

 For debugging the Python interface you can use the methods described [here](https://www.jetbrains.com/help/clion/debugging-python-extensions.html#debug-custom-py).
 For example, edit Run/Debug configurations for crenvmodel_python as follows:
-target: cpp_env_model
+- target: cpp_env_model
-executable: /your/python3/binary (path to anaconda environment)
+- executable: /your/python3/binary (path to anaconda environment)
-program arguments: example.py (python file which should be executed)
+- program arguments: example.py (python file which should be executed)
-working directory: $ProjectFileDir$
+- working directory: $ProjectFileDir$
-environment variables: PYTHONPATH=$ROOT/cmake-build
+- environment variables: PYTHONPATH=$ROOT/cmake-build

 ## Documentation
+Add the *-DBUILD_DOXYGEN=ON* to the cmake command above.
-The documentation can be generated with
+Afterward, the documentation can be generated with
 ```bash
 cd build
 make doc_doxygen